 20. Take a Tour of the Pima Air & Space Museum

-The museum is open seven days a week from 9am-5pm (last admittance at 3pm) with regular admission of $19.50 for adults and reductions for seniors, kids, and residents.
+The museum is open seven days a week from 9am-5pm (last admittance at 3pm) with regular admission of $22.50 for adults for a one-day pass (or $29 for a two-day pass).
+There are discounts for children, seniors, and military.

-Tram tours and private walking tours (not included in the admission fee) led by professional guides are also available to tour the museum.
+Tram tours and private walking tours (not included in the admission fee) led by professional guides are also available at the museum.

 Address: 6000 E Valencia Rd, Tucson, AZ 85756